Dialog Semiconductor (DLGNF) was Upgraded to a Buy Rating at Kepler Capital

-In a report released yesterday, Carola Holtz from Kepler Capital upgraded Dialog Semiconductor (DLGNF) to Buy, with a price target of EUR50.00.
-The company’s shares closed last Wednesday at $52.95, close to its 52-week high of $55.00.
+Dialog Semiconductor (DLGNF) received a Buy rating and a EUR52.00 price target from Kepler Capital analyst Carola Holtz on August 10.
+The company’s shares closed last Monday at $48.05.

-According to TipRanks.com, Holtz is ranked 0 out of 5 stars with an average return of -3.0% and a 48.7% success rate.
+According to TipRanks.com, Holtz has currently 0 stars on a ranking scale of 0-5 stars, with an average return of -2.9% and a 49.6% success rate.
 Holtz covers the Consumer Goods sector, focusing on stocks such as Bayerische Motoren Werke Aktiengesellschaft, Anheuser-Busch Inbev Sa, and PUMA SE NPV.

-Dialog Semiconductor has an analyst consensus of Strong Buy, with a price target consensus of $53.49, which is a 6.7% upside from current levels.
+Dialog Semiconductor has an analyst consensus of Moderate Buy, with a price target consensus of $54.63, representing a 13.7% upside.
 In a report issued on July 27, Credit Suisse also maintained a Buy rating on the stock with a EUR51.00 price target.

 See today’s analyst top recommended stocks >>